theNBS/ng2-adsk-forge-viewer/README.md

   - Ensure the viewer can be displayed and removed from the DOM via *ngIf
 - A basic viewer extension to subscribe to common viewer events - such as Seletion changed, object tree loaded etc. and expose these events on the component
 - Provide TypeScript typings for most of the Forge Viewer API to make the component nice to work with.
-  - All events have strongly typed arguments too.
+  - All events have strongly typed arguments.
-  - Three.js typings are included too so that where the forge API returns a three js object (such as camera) that is fully typed too.
+  - Three.js typings are included so that, where the forge API returns a three js object (such as camera), it is fully typed.
   > NOTE that I do NOT work for Autodesk and have developed these typings based on the Forge viewer documentation.
 Some typings might NOT be correct.
 - A component that can be dropped in to display a document thumbnail.